+An impairment write down of \$4,043,177 has been recognised for the year ended 30th June 2009 in respect of the intangible assets acquired with Ipoh Pacific Limited.

+assets with finite lives, this expense is taken to the income statement through the 'amortisation expenses' line item.

-An impairment write down of \$3,479,270 has been recognised for the year ended 30th June 2008 in respect of the intangible assets acquired with Ipoh Pacific Limited and Exnox Technologies Limited.
-No impairment has been recognized in respect of the value of the mining tenement acquired with Ipoh Pacific Resources Pty Ltd. Should the projected turnover figures vary significantly from the budgeted figures incorporated in the value-in-use calculations an impairment loss would be recognised up to the maximum carrying value of the relevant assets as at 30th June 2008.
+No impairment has been recognized in respect of the value of the mining tenement acquired with Ipoh Pacific Resources Pty Ltd. The value of the bentonite resource is based on an independent assessment of the resource available for extraction, extraction costs and market value.
+The external valuation exceeds the acquisition cost of the asset and no impairment write down has been recognised for the year ended 30 June 2009.
+Directors have reconsidered their decision to revalue the resource in 2007.
+The carrying value of the asset is acquisition cost.